PANKAJSINGH18/American-Fingerspelling-Sign-Language-Recognition/README.md

 ## Note

-Making this change will lead to Runtime Error on the standalone use of TfliteRuntime, So you need to Uncomment the above commented line.
+Making this change will lead to a Runtime Error on the standalone use of TfliteRuntime, So you need to Uncomment the above-commented line.